Gunman dies after shooting 2 at Maryland high school

 He said students raced for the exits and called their parents.

-The incident came ahead of Saturday's national March For Our Lives rally against gun violence that follows the Parkland, Florida, shooting.
+The incident came ahead of Saturday's national March For Our Lives rally against gun violence that follows the Parkland massacre.

 Emma González, a Parkland senior and activist, tweeted her support to Great Mills students on Tuesday morning.